 That I can tell you.

-Well, I'll tell you what, if he doesn't get repeal and replace done, and if he doesn't get taxes done, meaning cuts and reform, and if he doesn't get a very easy one to get done infrastructure, if he doesn't get them done, then you could ask me that question.
+If he doesn't get repeal and replace done, and if he doesn't get taxes done, meaning cuts and reform, and if he doesn't get a very easy one to get done infrastructure, if he doesn't get them done, then you can ask me that question.

-All right, we'll have all of this tonight, 10 and Eastern on Fox News, the president ratcheting up against Senator McConnell and the North Korean nuclear threat.
+All right, we'll have all of this tonight, 10 Eastern on Fox News, the president ratcheting up against Senator McConnell and the North Korean nuclear threat.

 That's all coming up tonight at 10.